atreyasha/dotfiles/develop.md

             in `dotspacemacs-additional-packages` and update packages,
             delete old package location

+        5.  work on script which updates all emacs packages during system update

-        5.  consider running emacs as a service to have everything synchronized in one run
+        6.  consider running emacs as a service to have everything synchronized in one run

     2.  i3